DanielOchoa1214/Taller3-AYGO/README.md

 Suggested deployment pattern used for the design:

-- Use API Gateway to expose REST and WebSocket endpoints.
+- Use API Gateway to expose REST endpoints.
-- Use Lambda functions for light orchestration, auth and webhook endpoints.
-- Host stateful microservices on EC2, ECS, or EKS (Ride Service / Driver Service / Payment Service).
-- Use managed DBs (RDS or DynamoDB) per service to enforce bounded contexts.
+- Use managed DBs (DynamoDB) per service to enforce bounded contexts.
-- Use SNS/SQS (or Kafka) for decoupled event propagation and to implement eventual consistency.
+- Use EventBridge for decoupled event propagation and to implement eventual consistency.
 - Monitor with CloudWatch, set up alarms on error rates and latencies.

----